 What is the Difference between Contested and Uncontested Divorce?

-In an uncontested divorce, the spouses can agree on the separation of their assets and debts (and all other issues) and the dissolution of their marriage.
+In an uncontested divorce, the spouses agree on the separation of their assets and debts (and all other issues) and the dissolution of their marriage.
 In a contested divorce, the parties may not agree on the terms of divorce, which parent should have custody of the children, how much child support is to be paid, how property and debts are divided or, sometimes, even whether there should be a divorce at all.

 We have found that the parties’ attitudes make a tremendous difference between contested and uncontested divorce.
-If you want to be fair and simply move on with your life inexpensively and with minimum stress, you can be successful with an uncontested divorce.
+If you both want to be fair and simply move on with your life inexpensively and with minimum stress, you can be successful with an uncontested divorce.

 What are the Steps in Contested and Uncontested Divorce?